hzeller/upnp-display/README.md

 ![LCD Display and connector][parts]

 First: identify the pins on the LCD display.
-They typically have 16 connectors (sometimes 14 when they don't have a backlight).
+They typically have 16 solder pins (sometimes 14 when they don't have a backlight).
 Pin 1 is usually closer to the edge of the board.
 Often marked with a '1' or a dot.